Common Server Issues and How to Fix Them

 - Set Up SPF, DKIM, and DMARC Records: These email authentication protocols help prevent your emails from being marked as spam.

-- Check Blacklist Status: Use tools like MXToolbox to check if your server’s IP address is blacklisted and take steps to delist it.
+- Check Blacklists: Use tools like MXToolbox to see if your server’s IP address is blacklisted and take steps to delist it.

-- Use a Dedicated Email Service: Consider using a third-party email service like SendGrid or Amazon SES for reliable email delivery.
+- Use a Dedicated SMTP Server: Consider using a third-party email service like SendGrid or Amazon SES for reliable email delivery.

 The Problem: